OpenMendel/OpenMendel.github.io/index.md

 ## OpenMendel Project

 OpenMendel is an open source project implemented in the [Julia](http://julialang.org) programming language that comprises a set of packages for statistical analysis to solve a variety of genetic problems.
 OpenMendel is the open source version of [Mendel](http://www.genetics.ucla.edu/software/mendel), a comprehensive package for exact statistical genetic analysis of qualitative and quantitative traits.
 OpenMendel currently provides the analysis options listed below, with additional options under development.
 Each analysis option is a separate Julia package.
-We invite the genetics community to contribute to the OpenMendel Project.
+We invite the genetics community to contribute to the OpenMendel Project..

 ### Analysis Options: